-In a major breakthrough, the Bhutan Hydropower Services Limited (BHSL) turned a leaf in 2019 and expanded into the highly sophisticated and technology driven manufacture of Pelton runners with its first order from the Basochhu Hydropower Plant.
+In a major breakthrough, Bhutan Hydropower Services Limited (BHSL) turned a leaf in 2019 and expanded into the highly sophisticated and technology driven manufacture of Pelton runners with its first order from Basochhu hydropower plant.
 Henceforth, DGPC intends to source all the Pelton runners for its power plants from BHSL.
-BHSL also continued to provide state of the technology reclamation services for underwater hydro-mechanical components to all the operating hydropower plants including Mangdechhu.
+BHSL also continued to provide state of the technology reclamation services for underwater hydro-mechanical components to all the operating hydropower plants, including Mangdechhu.

-During the year, Bhutan Automation & Engineering Limited (BHUTAN AUTOMATION) successfully commissioned its first SCADA system for the Kurichhu Hydropower Plant.
-It was also awarded the SCADA contract for the Punatsangchhu 2 project, a first since its establishment.
-Further, plans are being finalized to build capacity in the design and manufacture hydro-mechanical components for hydropower projects.
+During the year, Bhutan Automation & Engineering Limited (BHUTAN AUTOMATION) successfully commissioned its first SCADA system for the Kurichhu hydropower plant.
+It was also awarded the SCADA contract for the Punatsangchhu II project, a first since its establishment.
+Further, plans are being finalised to build capacity in the design and manufacture hydro-mechanical components for hydropower projects.

 Druk Green Consultancy (DGC) continued to provide its services in the investigations and studies for new hydropower projects and for the renovation and refurbishment of existing power plants.
-DGC is also working closely with the GOI assisted hydropower projects under construction such as the Punatsangchhu 1 & 2 projects.
-In collaboration with the Department of Hydropower & Power Systems, DGC is also set to initiate the pre-feasibility studies of a number of pumped storage projects, which the future regional energy markets are trending towards.
+DGC is also working closely with GoI-assisted hydropower projects under construction such as the Punatsangchhu I and II projects.
+In collaboration with the department of hydropower and power systems, DGC is also set to initiate the pre-feasibility studies of a number of pumped storage projects, which the future regional energy markets are trending towards.

-The construction of the Punatsangchhu 1, Punatsangchhu 2 and the 118 MW Nikachhu projects continued with increasing benefits through employment opportunities, sourcing of construction materials from domestic industries, and involvement of Bhutanese contractors in the construction activities.
+The construction of the Punatsangchhu I and II, and Nikachhu projects continued with increasing benefits through employment opportunities, sourcing of construction materials from domestic industries, and involvement of Bhutanese contractors in the construction activities.
 A recent assessment has highlighted that at least 37% of the expenditures incurred in the construction of these large hydropower projects are now getting ploughed back into the Bhutanese economy.
 Future hydropower projects such as Kholongchhu are being mandated to continue to give priority for employment to Bhutanese as long as the expertise is available within Bhutan and also to offload as many of the works and contracts to Bhutanese companies and contractors where the capacity exists.